pdf-association/pdf-corpora/README.md

 ## OpenPreserve Foundation Format Corpus
 - https://github.com/openpreserve/format-corpus

-The is a digitial preservation focused corpus which is openly-licensed, and covers a wide range of formats and creation tools.
+This is a digital preservation-focused corpus that is openly licensed and covers a wide range of formats and creation tools.

-### The Archivist's PDF Cabinet of Horrors
+## The Archivist's PDF Cabinet of Horrors
 - https://github.com/openpreserve/format-corpus/tree/master/pdfCabinetOfHorrors

-A smaller sub-corpus of PDF test files, created for detecting PDF features that are generally undesireable in an archival setting.
+A smaller sub-corpus of PDF test files, created for detecting PDF features that are generally undesirable in an archival setting.

 ## Cal Poly Graphic Communications PDF/VT Test File Suite 1.0.1